tooto1985/split-last/README.md

 ﻿split-last
 =============================
-> Split the last separator of string
+> Split the last separator of string.

 ## Install